The Thanksgiving Ingathering is a way for Iowa United Methodists

 acting justly and reflecting our desire to serve God.

-This year’s 37th Annual Thanksgiving Ingathering took place, Saturday, Nov.
+Last year’s 37th Annual Thanksgiving Ingathering took place, Saturday, Nov.
 5, 2016, helping raise over $980,000 in in-kind and other gifts.
 The Ingathering continues to bring people together across Iowa Conference districts, state and national lines.

 “Sometimes you don’t feel connected until you go to these kinds of events and ah!
 There’s some other Methodists,” said Mary Davis, state coordinator for the Ingathering.
 “It’s just a lot of fun and you know what you have done is helping someone you can’t see.”